Water and Hygiene

 Learn more about the projects we support here

-In 2013, the Hope Focus team encountered a ten-year-old girl named Felister begging for food in town.
-A visit to Felister’s home revealed a difficult
+In 2017, the Hope Focus team encountered an eleven-year-old girl named Mercy on the streets of Arua.
+A visit to Mercy’s home revealed why she

 Read More